 The Group is devoted to promoting and maintaining the environmental and social sustainable development of the regions where it operates.
 As a responsible enterprise, the Group strives to comply with all the relevant laws and regulations in terms of the environmentally friendliness, health and safety, adopts effective measures, conserves energy and reduces waste.
-A separate report on environmental, social and governance matters will be published within three months after the publication of this annual report.
+A separate report on environmental, social and governance matters will be published within three months after the Year.